Alice Kimball Smith

 Alice Kimball Smith (1907–2001) was an American historian, writer, and teacher, particularly known from her writing from personal experience on the Manhattan Project.

 Early life and education

 Smith was born in Oak Park, Illinois in 1907.
 She first went to college at Mount Holyoke College where she obtained her A.B in 1928.
 Eight years later, she got her PhD from Yale University.

 War years

-In 1943 her and her husband Cyril moved to Los Alamos when her husband joined the Manhattan Project.
-She soon got a teaching job in Los Alamos where her and her husband became friends with J. Robert Oppenheimer and his wife Kitty.
+In 1943 she and her husband Cyril moved to Los Alamos when her husband joined the Manhattan Project.
+She soon got a teaching job in Los Alamos where she and her husband became friends with J. Robert Oppenheimer and his wife Kitty.
 She would use her experiences around Los Alamos as material in her future books.

 Smith, in her study of American A-bomb scientists interviewed many Los Alamos scientists who gave blank answers about the nature of the weapon that they were creating.